For the most up to date news and photos, please see my instagram page!

 Vega has a temperament like Strider.
 Bold as brass.
 She is beautiful and bombproof.
 She's never spooked, she adjusts to new situations in seconds, and is happy and inquisitive all the time.
 A little Jumping bean!
 She was an easy dog to handle in the ring and I finished her Canadian Championship at 8 months, with a best puppy in group.
 She finished her American Championship with 4 Majors, 2 of which she won on the competitive Florida circuit.

-As I work towards building my own breeding I am lucky to have Theresa Connors Chan of ConnQuest Dobermans and Colleen Nicholson and Cindy Kelso of Kelview Dobermans as mentors to help guide me down this new and exciting road.
+I am lucky to have Theresa Connors Chan of ConnQuest Dobermans and Colleen Nicholson and Cindy Kelso of Kelview Dobermans as friends and mentors on the journey of breeding quality and competitive dobermans.
 Fantastic support, mentorship and friendship.

 And that is what I intend to offer all of my own puppy buyers in the future.
 Support, mentorship and friendship.